 6. Register with the NCAA so they can let coaches know that you are academically eligible to play.

 Easy, right?
 Sort of… Some players are confused about the classes they have to take, and some players have to work harder than others to get good grades and test scores.
 But you know all about hard work, you’re an athlete!

 How to Stay Eligible as a Freshman

 Even as a freshman, you need to care about the NCAA requirements because some of the classes need to be taken your freshman year.
 Get started by visiting KPB’s Important Resources page here.
 On the Important Resources page, you will find all kinds of information on Rules and Eligibility, including easy access to eligibility websites by level.
 For a quick overview of eligibility, you can also check out KPB’s introductory article Eligibility 101.
-You’ll also want to see your guidance counselor because he or she can help you choose the right classes.
+You’ll also want to see your guidance counselor because she or he can help you choose the right classes.
 Don’t guess which classes to take!
 The NCAA has a list of approved classes and those are the only ones that count toward your eligibility.
-The list of courses at your school are available on the NCAA website.
-Don’t use a list from another school and assume that the classes will be ok.
-You might need some help getting the list of approved classes at your school.
+The list of courses at your school are available on the NCAA eligibility website.
+Don’t use a list from another school or assume that the classes will be ok.
+If you aren’t comfortable using the site linked above, you might need some help getting the list of approved classes at your school.
 Ask your parents or guidance counselor for help.
-If you get behind or get bad grades, you should take summer school to catch up.
+If you get behind or get bad grades, you should consider summer school to catch up.
 Your grades do matter!
-Sure, you might get into the college of your dreams with so-so grades, but you might not!
 Many college players told us that their grades made a huge difference in their opportunities to play college baseball.
 Click here for more information about improving your grades.